Back to the Office: A Sensor & Proptech Buyer’s Guide | VergeSense

 Door Sensor: Do not provide real-time desk occupancy data.

 Vision Sensor: Companies rely on these sensors for obtaining highly accurate live desk and room occupancy data to power room booking and other 3rd party employee-facing applications.
-In addition, VergeSense has leveraged image-to-data technology to develop a proprietary computer model that can count personal items left behind and register these “signs of life” as spaces that are passively occupied.
+In addition, VergeSense has leveraged image-to-data technology to develop a proprietary computer model that can count personal items left behind, such as backpacks, laptops, and clothing, and register these signs of life as spaces that are passively occupied.

 Creating A Touchless Office